nitaiaharoni1/reddit-mcp/PUBLISH.md

 If users have issues:
 1. Check if they have Node.js installed (`node --version`)
 2. Verify NPX is available (`npx --version`)
+3. Verify Reddit API credentials are set correctly
-3. Check their DATABASE_URL format
+4. Check that REDDIT_USER_AGENT follows the required format
-4. Ensure Claude Desktop is restarted after configuration
+5. Ensure Claude Desktop is restarted after configuration
+6. Get Reddit API credentials from https://www.reddit.com/prefs/apps